Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 To detect long GC pauses, Alluxio administrators can set `alluxio.master.jvm.monitor.enabled=true` for masters or `alluxio.worker.jvm.monitor.enabled=true` for workers.
-This will trigger a monitoring thread that periodically measures the delay between TODO: ???.
+This will trigger a monitoring thread that periodically measures the delay between two GC pauses.
 A long delay could indicate that the process is spending significant time garbage collecting.
 The following parameters tune the behavior of the monitor thread: